OfirHaim14/ML-PROJECT/README.md

 #### Regularization:
 In order to prevent Overfitting and to make the loss more stable, we added L1, L2 regularization.
-Lambada1 is the name for L1 regularization lambda and Lambada2 is the name for L2 regularization lambda.

 ### Linear Regression:
 For this model, we used Sklearn LinearRegression().